dovecot/documentation/source/configuration_manual/authentication/password_databases_passdb.rst

    If ``yes``, used to provide "denied users database".
 If the user is found from the passdb, the authentication will fail.

-.. dovecot_core:setting:: passdb_pass
-   :values: @boolean
-   :default: no

-   This is an alias for ``passdb_result_success=continue``.
-This was commonly used together with master passdb to specify that even after a successful master user authentication, the authentication should continue to the actual non-master passdb to lookup the user.

 .. dovecot_core:setting:: passdb_master